Digital-Data-Co/forge-docs/src/administration-guide/api.md

 ## API reference

-Forge UI provides two formats of API documentation, so you can choose the one that fits your workflow best:
+Forge provides two formats of API documentation, so you can choose the one that fits your workflow best:

-* [Swagger/OpenAPI](https://semaphoreui.com/api-docs) &mdash; ideal if you prefer an interactive, browser-based experience.
+* [Swagger/OpenAPI](https://forge.dev/api-docs) &mdash; ideal if you prefer an interactive, browser-based experience.
-* [Official Postman Collection](https://www.postman.com/semaphoreui) &mdash; explore and test all endpoints in Postman.
+* [Official Postman Collection](https://www.postman.com/forge) &mdash; explore and test all endpoints in Postman.
 * **Built-in Swagger API documentation** &mdash; interactive API documentation powered by Swagger UI.
 You can access it on your instance.

   ![](<../.gitbook/assets/swagger-link.webp>)